 Face Coverings Mandatory

-- Visitors are required to wear a face covering at all times in the venue, other than where there is a medical exemption or for very young children.
+- Visitors are required to wear a face covering at all times in the venue, other than where there is a medical exemption or for children aged 7 and under.

 - Face coverings will be on sale at cost for all visitors but we recommend you bring your own.

 - Staff will wear face coverings at all times when interacting with the public or cleaning.